thunlp/OpenKE/README.md

   - OpenKE-Wikidata
     - Wikidata is a free and collaborative database, collecting structured data to provide support for Wikipedia.
 The original Wikidata contains 20,982,733 entities, 594 relations and 68,904,773 triplets.
 In particular, Wikidata-5M is the core subgraph of Wikidata, containing  5,040,986 high-frequency entities from Wikidata with their corresponding 927 relations and 24,267,796 triplets.
     - TransE version: Knowledge embeddings of Wikidata pre-trained by OpenKE.
-    - [TransR version](https://thunlp.oss-cn-qingdao.aliyuncs.com/zzy/transr.npy) of Wikidata-5M: Knowledge embeddings of Wikidata-5M pre-trained by OpenKE for the project [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin).
+    - [TransR version](https://thunlp.oss-cn-qingdao.aliyuncs.com/zzy/transr.npy) of Wikidata-5M: Knowledge embeddings of Wikidata-5M pre-trained by OpenKE.
   - OpenKE-Freebase
     - Freebase was a large collaborative knowledge base consisting of data composed mainly by its community members.
 It was an online collection of structured data harvested from many sources.
 Freebase contains 86,054,151 entities, 14,824 relations and 338,586,276 triplets.
     - TransE version: Knowledge embeddings of Freebase pre-trained by OpenKE.